mvaganov/CmdLineAsteroids/notes.md

 	objects at the end of the list are considred unused, or decommisioned. the user must define some policies: how to create objects, how to reuse them, how to mark them as unused, and how to clean them up later. importantly this class handles deferred cleanup
-	this objectpool changes the order of objects in the list when they are disposed, so special care needs to be taken if an object is decommissioned while processing the object pool list in a for loop. when the user wants to commission an object, if there are no unused objects in the list, a new one is created, added to the list, and given to the user if there is an unused object, the one closest to the edge of free objects is given to the user, and that edge is moved up. when the user wants to decommission an object, this code checks to make sure that it isn't decommissioning an already decommissioned object and it also protects against mixing deferred and immediate decomissioning then the object to decommission switches places in the list with the last commissioned object then the boundary of decommissioned objects moves down to absorb that  object if an object needs to be decommissioned, but can't be decomissioned right now (because the object pool is being iterated through) the index of the object to decommission is put into a set (which won't contain duplicate indexes) then during a later time, outside of the objectpool iteration, those objects to decommission are decommissioned in reverse index order the last objects get pushed to the end before the first objects
+	this ObjectPool changes the order of objects in the list when they are disposed, so special care needs to be taken if an object is `Decommission`ed while processing the object pool list in a for loop. when the user wants to `Commission` an object, if there are no unused objects in the list, a new one is created, added to the list, and given to the user if there is an unused object, the one closest to the edge of free objects is given to the user, and that edge is moved up. when the user wants to `Decommission` an object, this code checks to make sure that it isn't decommissioning an already decommissioned object and it also protects against mixing deferred and immediate decomissioning then the object to decommission switches places in the list with the last commissioned object then the boundary of decommissioned objects moves down to absorb that newly decomissioned object if an object needs to be decommissioned, but can't be decomissioned right now (because the object pool is being iterated through) the index of the object to decommission is put into a set (which won't contain duplicate indexes) then during a later time, outside of the objectpool iteration, those objects to decommission are decommissioned. this decomissioning has to happen in reverse index order, because removing an index at the front would shift all indexes beyond it. we want the last objects to get pushed to the end first.

 This class manages creation of objects in an automated way.
-The function that creates each object is a Factory Method, and the Object Pool is the factory.
+Programmers call the function that creates each object is a Factory Method, and the Object Pool is the Factory.
-This implementation could also be explained as using a Strategy Pattern, with it's parameterized Commission and Decommission methods.
+This implementation could also be explained as a Strategy Pattern, with it's parameterized Commission and Decommission methods.

-`scene`
+### scene
 src/MrV/Program.cs
 ```
 ...